KhalidAdan/Dolyak/README.md

 # Yak!

-Working on a WebRTC chat app, hopefully going to create something cool!
+Working on a WebRTC chat app based on SimpleWebRTC.